rivosinc/salus/README.md

 ### Vectors

-Salus is able to detect if the CPU has the vector extensio.
-The same binary will run on processor with or without the vector exension, and will enable vector code if the extension is present.
+Salus is able to detect if the CPU supports the vector extension.
+The same binary will run on processors with or without the exension, and will enable vector code if it is present.